GencoreOperative/AutoPiBakery/README.md

 # AutoPiBakery

 A Docker project which aims to make creating a Raspberry Pi project simple.
-A challenge when working with a Raspberry Pi is the repeated tasks of locating an image, configuration, and installing your project code onto the Pi.
-This project helps mix these ingredients together in one command.
+When working with a Raspberry Pi project, one of the challenges is locating the base image, configuring it on the device, and installing your project code.
+This project helps mix these ingredients together in one single command.

 The motivation behind this project is to take some of the repetition out of the process of making a Raspberry Pi project.
 Typically as engineers we are familiar with automating many stages of development.
 Creating the artifact to deploy to the Raspberry Pi should be no different in this regard.